German president marks November 9 pogrom against Jews | DW | 09.11.2021

 Secondly, and most centrally, November 9 is the day that Germany's Nazi leaders in 1938 instigated the November pogroms against the Jewish population.

-Most commonly referred to in English either as "Kristallnacht," or as the "Night of the Broken Glass," it represented a new and violent escalation to the Nazis' systematic attempts to persecute Jews and is considered a prelude for the Holocaust.
+Most commonly referred to in English either as "Kristallnacht," or as the "Night of the Broken Glass," it represented a new and violent escalation to the Nazis' systematic attempts to persecute Jews.

 -